Rahn-IT/docker-images/homebridge/readme.md

 You can use `HOMEBRIDGE_PORT` to change the port homebridge listens on.
 The default is `8080`.

+The Volume `/homebridge` is used to hold your installed plugins and configuration.

-Feel free to take a look aat the Dockerfile.
+Feel free to take a look at the Dockerfile.

+⚠️ WARNING ⚠️

+The volume structure is not compatible with the official image!
+Do not simply exchange the image with this one.